jeroenpardon/skin.refocus/README.md

 reFocus for Kodi
 ============

+### Warning !
+Master branch is very early Kodi 17.0 / Krypton and should be considered unstable.
+No support and if something breaks you get to keep the pieces.

 ### About
 reFocus is a graphical interface for Kodi that understands your media is what truly matters.
 Elegance, simplicity, refinement, consistency and balanced design are keywords for this skin.